imcjp/VFL4RR/README.md

 The project is the code for the paper "Efficient Vertical Federated Learning Method for Ridge Regression of Large-Scale Samples via Least-Squares Solution".

+In this project, we designed a simulation platform for federated learning and implemented our algorithm based on this platform.

-The software environment of the source code requires Java, eclipse and MATLAB 2017.
+### The software environment of the source code requires Java, eclipse and MATLAB 2017.

-## Note: in order to run this project successfully, matlab must be installed correctly!!!
+### Note: in order to run this project successfully, matlab must be installed correctly!!!